...

 Ryokans and Hotels in Akiu Onsen that Can Cater to Vegan/Vegetarian Dietary Requirements

 Given the number of awesome attractions in the hot spring town, staying overnight at Akiu Onsen is recommended.
-If you have special dietary requirements like us, below is a list of accommodation providers that can cater to your special diet.
+If you have special dietary requirements like ours, below is a list of accommodation providers that can cater to them.

 • Oshu Akiu Onsen Rantei (奥州秋保温泉 蘭亭)